dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

 ## Init Container

 * Init container is a container that runs before the main application containers of the pod
-* They’re used for tasks required to be completed once before the application containers startup
+* They’re used for tasks required to be completed once before the application container startup
 * Init containers are also regular containers
 * But unlike regular containers,
   * Init containers always run to completion
   * Init containers run only at the pod startup
 * A pod can have multiple init containers and they execute sequentially
 * Init containers are specified within the `initContainers` section of the manifest file
-* Init container run sequentially in the order of `initContainers` section of the manifest file
+* Init containers run sequentially in the order of `initContainers` section of the manifest file
 * Only one init container runs at a time
-* If an init container fails, it will be restarted until succeeded
+* If an init container fails, it'll be restarted until it succeeds
 * However, we can control the restart behavior by using `restartPolicy` of the pod
 * If an init container fails, the whole pod will fail